Courses

 The angular spreading of a light source which has a diameter D can also be found from this formula.

-The term Polarization of light, in Physics, can be defined as the phenomenon that is caused because of the nature of electromagnetic radiation, i.e. wave nature.
+The term Polarisation of light, in Physics, can be defined as the phenomenon that is caused because of the nature of electromagnetic radiation, i.e. wave nature.
 Light from the sun travels through a vacuum in space to reach Earth, and that is a kind of electromagnetic wave.
 These waves form when an electric field interacts with another magnetic field.

-5. Please explain the types of polarisation.
+5. Please explain the types of polarisation in Class 12 Physics Chapter 10.

 There are three types of polarisation:

-• Circular Polarization - if two linear components are perpendicular to one another, the amplitudes are the same, but the phase difference is Pi (π) then propagation of the electric field is in a circular motion.
+• Circular Polarisation - if two linear components are perpendicular to one another, the amplitudes are the same, but the phase difference is Pi (π) then propagation of the electric field is in a circular motion.

 6. What are the topics covered in class 12 Physics Chapter 10 wave optics?